 My current research projects include:

 Trans PULSE Canada is a community-based survey of the health and well-being of trans and non-binary people in Canada, funded by the Canadian Institutes of Health Research.
 We collected data from 2,873 trans and non-binary people aged 14+ in Fall 2019.
 In Fall 2020, we conducted a follow-up study to understand the impact of the COVID-19 pandemic on our participants.

-The Ontario Integrated Supervised Injection Services (OiSIS) – Toronto Cohort is a longitudinal cohort study evaluating supervised consumption services integrated within community health agencies in Toronto, Canada, funded by the Canadian Institutes of Health Research and the St. Michael’s Hospital Foundation.
+The Ontario Integrated Supervised Injection Services (OiSIS) – Toronto Cohort was a longitudinal cohort study evaluating supervised consumption services integrated within community health agencies in Toronto, Canada, funded by the Canadian Institutes of Health Research and the St. Michael’s Hospital Foundation.
 The study includes a linkage to healthcare administrative data held at IC/ES.